ngs-docs/angus/github.md

 git push origin master
 ```

+**You will be prompted for your Github username and password at this point**

-and you can see some output like this that git is sending packets of data to your github repo
+and you can see some output like this that git is sending packets of data to your github repo and by this you will force git to back up all of your commits since the last time you pushed to be backed up online.
+FOR FREE!

 ```
 Counting objects: 3, done.